 Having access to an accurate forecast is very beneficial for businesses.
 If used correctly, it can provide better margins, increase market shares, and many other positive results.
 At a more tactical level, it can help reduce the costs associated with meeting the customer demand and make the supply chain more efficient.
 For instance, it can reduce the ratio of unplanned inventory to the total inventory.
 As a result, companies are interested in making the forecast as accurate as possible.

-Companies often use the Coefficient of Variability (CV) as a measure of forecasting for a particular time-series data.
+Companies often use the Coefficient of Variation (CV) as a measure of forecasting for a particular time-series data.
 Much has been written about the usability of this metric to measure forecastability, some more positive than others.
 My personal view is that it is helpful.
 It is easy to calculate, explain, and understand.
 Further, there is the practical matter that it is immensely popular and probably exists in most forecaster’s spreadsheets or programs.
 And finally, no other simple calculation is available to practitioners to have any sense of forecastability of their data.
 As a result, I feel this measure will stick around for a while.

 In my consulting assignments, I always ask practitioners to estimate the portion of the data that is high CV (> 0.5) before looking at the data.
 I want them to estimate this at the material-location level, as it is at this level that the supply chain practitioners are often trying to improve the forecast.
 I have often found that this is underestimated.
 In the late 90s, it was not uncommon to casually state that the Pareto’s law (80-20 split) would be followed.
 In most cases, the actual observation was closer to a 65-35 split for low to high CV.
 However, I find that the ratio of data where the CV value is high has been steadily increasing over the years.
 One of the reasons is the ability to make highly specialized products has increased leading to ‘the long tail’ effects as very nicely described in the eponymous book by Chris Anderson.